neondatabase/neon/docs/rfcs/025-generation-numbers.md

 a more recent generation node has already created the timeline and written some data into it, that must not cause harm.
-This is provided in timeline creations by the way all the objects within the timeline's remote path include a generation ID: a slow node in an old generation that attempts to "create" a timeline that already exists will just emit an index_part.json with an old generation suffix.
+This is provided in timeline creations by the way all the objects within the timeline's remote path include a generation suffix: a slow node in an old generation that attempts to "create" a timeline that already exists will just emit an index_part.json with an old generation suffix.